Understanding the Art of Portrait: Techniques and Styles Explained

 Preparation

 Preparation for C-suite portrait sessions starts with a pre-call.
-We align on image usage (press, annual report, LinkedIn, investor communications), and the photographer is briefed before arrival.
-The goal is to save work for the meeting room—meaning we do the thinking upfront and keep the session smooth.
+Alignment on image usage (press, annual report, LinkedIn, investor communications) is done, and the photographer is briefed before arrival.
+The goal is to save work for the meeting room—meaning the thinking is done upfront and the session kept smooth.

 Session Structure